sinsunsan/archiref_wiki/Windows.md

 http://stackoverflow.com/questions/3192088/how-to-connect-to-localhost-with-sshputty

 ### Linux tools
 cygwin is a complete environnement inside the directory of installation it's like a mini linux.
 The command line is elegant...
-But is there a way to access files outside cygwin installation ?

 Gnuwin only install some gnu program as windows library (dll)